How to Migrate From PHP CS Fixer to ECS in 6 Steps

 And runs as CLI command:

-But what if you already have PHP CS Fixer on your project and want to switch?
+Do you use PHP-CS-Fixer on your project and want to switch?
+Let's jump right into it:

 You use string references like strict_types